makuharistudio/data-visualisation-datasets/Support ticket updates/README.md

 ![Main tab of ticket update generator](https://raw.githubusercontent.com/datamesse/data-visualisation-datasets/main/Support%20ticket%20updates/screenshots/03.png?raw=true)

-**Note:** The current data in this worksheet is setup based on the locations for the randomised people I extracted using the first generator.
-If you have additional clients based in other countries which are not provided here, you will need to add them in manually.
+**Note:** The current data in this worksheet is based on the randomised people I extracted using the first generator.
+If you have additional clients for other countries which are not provided here, you will need to add them in manually.

 After deciding on the names to be used for the support agents, populate the relevant columns under the **Staff** worksheet (indicated in red).
 The columns which are autopopulated using vlookups should be left alone (e.g. *Timezone* and *Randomiser helper*).